aimms/documentation/unit-test/running.rst

 Running test suites
 *******************

-The function :token:`aimmsunit::TestRunner` will run all, or a selected set of, test suites.
-Which test suites to run can be arranged through the environment variables/command-line arguments
+The function :token:`aimmsunit::RunSelectedTestSuites` will run all, or a selected set of, test suites, determined by the set :token:`aimmsunit::TestSuitesToRun`.
+This set will be initialized to all available test suites at the start up of the project.
+If you add test suites, you can call :token:`aimmsunit::DetermineTestSuites` to determine the current collection of tests and test suites.

-* :token:`aimmsunit::RunAllTests`
-* :token:`aimmsunit::RunTestSuites`

-If you set :token:`aimmsunit::RunAllTests` to the value "1", all tests suites will be run.
-The function :token:`aimmsunit::TestRunner` will return 1 if all tests succeeded, or 0 otherwise.
+The function :token:`aimmsunit::RunSelectedTestSuites` will return 1 if all tests succeeded, or 0 otherwise.
 In addition, the AIMMS Unit Test framework will also indicate the success or failure through the existence of the files :token:`log/AimmsUnit.succeeded` / :token:`log/AimmsUnit.failed` after the tests have been run.
 The latter provides an easy way to check the test outcome when the tests are run `in an automated fashion <automated.html>`_ from the command line.

-Through the environment variable/command-line argument :token:`aimmsunit::RunTestSuites` you can specify a comma-separated list of test suites you want to run.

 Example
 =======